Are you currently looking for vegan options in the Dallas Fort Worth Airport (DFW)?

 Terminal D

-Trinity Groves Food Lockers (D1)
+Trinity Groves Food Lockers (Gate D1)

 Trinity Groves offers many vegan options specifically labeled on their menu.
 Options like Avocado Toast, Chips & Salsa or Guacamole and even a Vegan Avo Burger are available.